Bill Pulte

 William John Pulte (born May 28, 1988) is an American businessman who has served as the director of the Federal Housing Finance Agency (FHFA) and the chairman of Fannie Mae and Freddie Mac since 2025.
+Pulte served as the acting director of national intelligence from June to August 2026.

 Pulte is the grandson of William J. Pulte, founder of PulteGroup, a residential home construction company.
 He studied broadcast journalism at Northwestern University.
 Pulte founded Pulte Capital in 2011, a private equity firm, and founded The Blight Authority, a nonprofit that clears empty homes, in 2015.
-Amid a leadership dispute, Pulte was named to PulteGroup's board in 2016, serving for a four year term.
+Amid a leadership dispute, Pulte was named to PulteGroup's board in 2016, serving for a four-year term; he was not retained over a dispute between him and the board.
+In 2019, Pulte began using Twitter as a platform for philanthropic efforts.

-In January 2025, president-elect Donald Trump named Pulte as his nominee for director of the FHFA.
+In January 2025, President-elect Donald Trump named Pulte as his nominee for director of the FHFA.
 He was confirmed by the Senate in March.
-He marked his tenure by appointing himself chairman over Fannie Mae and Freddie Mac.
-Beginning in April, Pulte began accusing Trump foes of mortgage fraud, including Letitia James, the attorney general of New York, California senator Adam Schiff, and Federal Reserve Board of Governors member Lisa Cook.
-The accusations levied against Cook led to calls for her dismissal as governor and a federal lawsuit.
+He marked his tenure by appointing himself chairman of Fannie Mae and Freddie Mac.
+Beginning in April, Pulte began accusing Trump foes of mortgage fraud, including Letitia James, the attorney general of New York; California senator Adam Schiff; Federal Reserve Board of Governors member Lisa Cook; and Federal Reserve chairman Jerome Powell.
+The accusations against Cook, which she denied, led to Trump attempting to remove her and a lawsuit.

+In June 2026, Trump named Pulte as the acting director of national intelligence to succeed Tulsi Gabbard.
+His appointment elicited concern from some senators, who noted Pulte's loyalty to Trump and his lack of experience in national intelligence.
+As the acting director of national intelligence, Pulte claimed that he had fired approximately thirty percent of the Office of the Director of National Intelligence's workforce.

-Early life and education
+Early life and education (1988–2010)

-William John Pulte was born on May 28, 1988, in Boca Raton, Florida.
+William John Pulte was born on May 28, 1988, at Bethesda Memorial Hospital in Boynton Beach, Florida.
 He was the first son of Noreen and Mark Pulte; (Note: Mark and Julie had five children after Pulte.)
 Mark later married Julie.
 Pulte's grandfather was William J. Pulte, the founder of PulteGroup, a residential home construction company.
 In high school, Pulte worked for a construction company.
 He graduated from Northwestern University with a bachelor's degree in broadcast journalism, where he was the president of his university's chapter of Pi Kappa Alpha, in 2010.
 He started an aerial photography business during his time at the university.
 At Northwestern University, Pulte met his wife, a chemical engineer.

 Career

-Private equity
+Private equity (2010–2016)

-After graduating, Pulte interned for Huron Capital Partners and later worked for Penske Capital Partners.
-Pulte founded investment firm, Pulte Capital, in 2011.
+After graduating from Northwestern University, Pulte interned for Huron Capital Partners and later worked for Penske Capital Partners.
+He founded investment firm, Pulte Capital, in 2011.
 The company had two hundred employees and million in revenue by 2014.
 That year, he was named to the Forbes 30 Under 30 list.
-Pulte estimated his net worth to be million in an interview with the Detroit Free-Press in December 2021.